Happy International Comics Day (which was on September 25th. We are late, we know)!

 Neil Gaiman for Masterclass

 After you are done with writing your story, scripting comes into play.
 There are two main ways to prepare your story for the next step in this creative industry: full script and plot script.
 The full script (also referred to as DC-style) resembles a detailed roadmap of the story, very similar to the movie scripts where each movement and nuance is described.
 On the other hand, the plot script (also known as Marvel-style) is a story outline, where artists work on the smaller elements as they draw the comic book, and only after the artworks are complete, the writer comes in and adds the dialogues.

 “I always start a project by figuring out the ending.
 This is a serious effort, and it takes time to play with the characters and imagine a journey.
 It’s not hard, and usually, the ending comes in an emotional moment of inspiration, but I have to wait for it…because until that happens, I don’t know if the story is worth telling.
 Only then do I go back and fill in an outline that will guide the comic book characters and build to that conclusion.”

 Jeff Smith for Comic Alliance

-“Well, the first thing I do is I either have a full script that I’ve written or I’ve received a script from someone else.
+“Well, the first thing I do is I either have a full script that I’ve written, or I’ve received a script from someone else.
 And I make thumbnails from that script.
 Then I sit down to pencil.
-I have cut my paper to size and I’ve ruled out the image area with a T square and pencil and ruler.
-One thing I think gets possibly short shrift when talking about pencilling is the design process.
+I have cut my paper to size, and I’ve ruled out the image area with a T square, pencil, and ruler.
+One thing I think gets possibly short shrift when talking about penciling is the design process.
 Every comic book character, every comic book background, all the costumes, all the props need to be designed first.
-And this is what I refer to while pencilling every panel in this scene.”
+And this is what I refer to while penciling every panel in this scene.”